Board of Directors

 Christopher Gray

-Chris is the managing director of Graysmark Business Systems, an Indiana-based consulting, research, and design firm and an adjunct professor of Informatics Fundamentals at the Ivy Tech School of Information Technology.
+Chris is the managing director of Graysmark Business Systems, an Indiana-based consulting, research, and design firm and an adjunct professor at the Ivy Tech School of Information Technology.

 Chris served in the United States Navy from 1985-1992 as an aviation electronics technician stationed at NAS Whidbey Island, Washington.
 As a “Viking” assigned to VAQ-129, Chris participated in several blue-water airwing detachments aboard various capital ships, including USS Enterprise (CVN-65) and USS Nimitz (CVN-68).